Maryvale Mall: Development

 Maryvale Shopping City was designed by Victor Gruen and developed by home builder John F. Long, who also planned and developed Maryvale, which he named after his wife.

 The mall, which was built on a lot adjacent to an earlier retail development by Long that opened in 1956, was developed a way to give Maryvale residents a convenient place to shop.
 At the time, Maryvale was located west of the Phoenix city limits, and residents faced about a 20-minute drive to stores in Downtown Phoenix.

 The shopping center was developed with 19 stores, 111000 sqft of retail space and 1,100 parking spaces, which included two supermarkets and a Bowling alley.

 Plans for the shopping center's development were announced on July 26, 1958.
-At the time of the announcement, two stores, S. S. Kresge (now KMart) and Piggly Wiggly, were announced as tenants.
+At the time of the announcement, two stores, S. S. Kresge (later known as KMart) and Piggly Wiggly, were announced as tenants.

 The shopping center's grand opening was a star-studded affair, as it was attended by Jim Backus, Jill St. John, and George Raft.

 In 1974, the bowling alley was converted to a department store, in a project that carried a multi-million dollar price tag.